sir-typesalot/ue-backend/README.md

 - Install all the required packages - `pip install -r requirements.txt`

 ## Run Locally
-- To test the application without the container, just run - `python run.py -e local`
+- To test the application without the container, just run - `python run.py`
 - To run the app within a container run - `bash run_local.sh`

 ## Testing
 Go through the setup steps.
 Run `pytest tests/ -v` which will run the collection of tests and output the results.
-To lint your code to make sure it keeps up with the PEP8 standards, run `pylint <path_to_file>`
+To lint your code to make sure it keeps up with the PEP8 standards, run `pylint <path_to_file or directory>` To better format your code, you can use `black <path_to_file>`.

 ## Contribution
 - Create a new branch for your changes - `git checkout -B <name_of_branch>`